almostserena/LeFabbatical/index.md

 ![Le Pavillion](http://www.fondationsuisse.fr/wp-content/uploads/2016/02/FS_Historique_Exterieur.jpg)

-## Fabbing at FabLab Digiscope
+## FabLab Digiscope
 Fablab Digiscope is the fabrication laboratory of Université Paris Saclay.
 All info about the lab are here
 ![here](https://fablabdigiscope.gitlab.io/)
 This is one of the few labs in France running a complete fabacademy, the distributed academy of the FabLab Network.
 Head of the lab is Romain di Vozzo.
 [Jonah Marss] (https://www.marrs.io) is the fabmanager and fabAcademy instructor.
-Jonah is a great tutor.
+Jonah is a great tutor and it makes great projects.
+See the image below.

+## Are.na repository
+I list [here](https://www.are.na/almost-serena/le-fabbatical) the interesting references to projects and resources.

 ## Week 1: FabAcademy Module - Electronics production